OperationCode/front-end/README.md

 If you're unsure of how to start this app or code for it, don't worry!
 You're our target audience!
 Please read our [Contributing Guide](CONTRIBUTING.md) to learn everything you need to be able to ask the right questions on our Slack team.

-**By working in this repo, it is assumed that you are no stranger to React applications, the JavaScript ecosystem, and standard Github workflows such as forking, cloning, & branching.**
+**In continuing with the quick start instructions, it is assumed that you are no stranger to React applications, the JavaScript ecosystem, and standard GitHub workflows such as forking, cloning, and branching.**

 Recommended versions of tools used within the repo: